KEY INFORMATION

 The school will protect data to ensure it is only seen by people with the correct permissions and only store/retain data as per the schools Retention Policy which can be found in the link below.

-If you have any questions, concerns, or think there may have been a personal breach don’t hesitate in contacting Donna Donaldson (PA to Headteacher) in the first instance or alternatively contact our Data Protection Officer at the email address below.
+If you have any questions, concerns, or think there may have been a personal breach don’t hesitate to contact Donna Donaldson (PA to Headteacher) in the first instance or contact our Paul Mountford, Data Protection Officer, Liverpool City Council.

 Contact us

-If you have any questions, concerns or would like more information about anything mentioned in this privacy notice, please contact:
+If you have any questions, concerns or would like more information about anything mentioned in this page, please contact:

 Donna Donaldson PA to Executive Headteacher, (Initial contact), or